No Result

 Amazon Kindle e-ink e-reader device showing distraction-free digital reading experience

-Several fMRI studies (e.g., Dartmouth College, 2021) show that reading on paper activates the brainโ€™s default mode network, responsible for:
+Several fMRI studies including research from Dartmouth College show that reading on paper activates the brainโ€™s default mode network more strongly.
+This network governs:

 • Empathy